JoshuaOrtizR/ScriptingLanguages/Torq: API & Automatation.md

 # Token-Based Authentication for APIs

 Token-based authentication is a standard method to secure your API endpoints, ensuring only authorized users or systems can interact with them.
-As a cybersecurity engineer, understanding this mechanism is key to building and defending secure applications.

 ## How It Works

-At its core, token-based authentication involves a client proving its identity to an API by presenting a **token**.
+token-based authentication involves a client proving its identity to an API by presenting a **token**.

 1.  **Request a Token:** A client (e.g., your security script, a web application) first authenticates with an authentication server using its credentials (like an API key: a `client_id` and `client_secret`).
 2.  **Receive Token:** If authentication is successful, the server issues a **token** (often a "bearer token").
 Think of this token as a temporary access badge.